NinthDecimal/bloomd/README.rst

 * list - List all filters
 * drop - Drop a filters (Deletes from disk)
 * close - Closes a filter (Unmaps, leaves on disk)
-* check - Check if a key is in a filter
+* check|c - Check if a key is in a filter
+* multi|m - Checks if a list of keys are in a filter
-* set - Set an item in a filter
+* set|s - Set an item in a filter
+* bulk|b - Set many items in a filter at once
 * info - Gets info about a filter
 * flush - Flushes all filters or just a specified one
 * conf - Returns the default configuration, or the configuration of a single filter